 How do I calculate gross pay for a salaried employee?

-To calculate the gross pay for a salaried employee, first, determine how many pay periods you have throughout the year.
+To calculate the gross salary, first, determine the number of pay periods you have throughout the year.
 A pay period is the time frame that you’re paying your employee for.

 These are the different types of pay periods and how many times they occur in a year.